-The preparation of these consolidated financial statements requires the Company to make judgments regarding the going concern of the Company as discussed in Note 2.
+The preparation of these consolidated financial statements requires the Company to make judgments regarding the going concern of the Company as discussed in Note 2 of the financial statements for the year ended December 31, 2021

 The Company is also required to make significant judgments on the ongoing feasibility of exploration and evaluation assets, and whether there are indicators that the right to explore the specific area has expired or will be allowed to expire, that further exploration and evaluation plans have changed, or whether development of a specific area is unlikely to recover existing exploration and evaluation costs.
 If any of these indicators are present, management would need to assess whether the exploration and evaluation property is impaired.